Towards Generalizable Surgical Activity Recognition Using Spatial Temporal Graph Convolutional Networks: Abstract

 \section{Abstract}

-~\\ ~\\ \textbf{Purpose}~\\ Modeling and recognition of surgical activities poses an interesting research problem.
+Modeling and recognition of surgical activities poses an interesting research problem.
 Although a number of recent works studied automatic recognition of surgical activities, generalizability of these works across different tasks and different datasets remains a challenge.
-We introduce a modality that is robust to scene variation, based on spatial temporal graph representations of surgical tools in videos for surgical activity recognition.

-~\\ ~\\ \textbf{Methods}~\\ To show its effectiveness, we model and recognize surgical gestures with the proposed modality.
+We introduce a modality that is robust to scene variation, and that is able to infer part information such as orientational and relative spatial relationships.
+The proposed modality is based on spatial temporal graph representations of surgical tools in videos, for surgical activity recognition.
+To explore its effectiveness, we model and recognize surgical gestures with the proposed modality.
 We construct spatial graphs connecting the joint pose estimations of surgical tools.
 Then, we connect each joint to the corresponding joint in the consecutive frames forming inter-frame edges representing the trajectory of the joint over time.
-We then learn hierarchical spatial temporal graph representations using Spatial Temporal Graph Convolutional Networks (ST-GCN). ~\\ ~\\ \textbf{Results}~\\ Our experimental results show that learned spatial temporal graph representations of surgical videos perform well in surgical gesture recognition even when used individually.
-We experiment with the “Suturing” task of the JIGSAWS dataset where the chance baseline for gesture recognition is $10$\%.
+We then learn hierarchical spatial temporal graph representations using Spatial Temporal Graph Convolutional Networks (ST-GCN).
+Our experiments show that learned spatial temporal graph representations perform well in surgical gesture recognition even when used individually.
+We experiment with the \textit{Suturing} task of the JIGSAWS dataset where the chance baseline for gesture recognition is $10$\%.
 Our results demonstrate $68$\% average accuracy which suggests a significant improvement.

-~\\ ~\\ \textbf{Conclusions}~\\ Our experimental results show that our model learns meaningful representations.
-These learned representations can be used either individually, in cascades or as a complementary modality in surgical activity recognition, therefore provide a benchmark.
-To our knowledge, our paper is the first to use spatial temporal graph representations based on pose estimations of surgical tools in surgical activity recognition.
+Learned hierarchical spatial temporal graph representations can be used either individually, in cascades or as a complementary modality in surgical activity recognition, therefore provide a benchmark for future studies.
+To our knowledge, our paper is the first to use spatial temporal graph representations of surgical tools, and pose-based skeleton representations in general, for surgical activity recognition.